flutter/website/src/release/breaking-changes/asset-manifest-dot-json.md

 Flutter apps currently include an asset file named AssetManifest.json.
 This file effectively contains a list of assets.
-Application code can read it using the [AssetBundle][] API determine what assets are available at runtime.
+Application code can read it using the [AssetBundle][] API to determine what assets are available at runtime.

 The AssetManifest.json file is an undocumented implementation detail.
 It's no longer used by the framework, so it will no longer be